chriswein/Python-CBZ-to-CBC-Bundler/README.md

-# Python CBC Bundling Script
+# Python CBZ to CBC Bundling Script

 This project bundles cbz files into one big cbc file for easier reading on your eReader device of choice.
 CBC Files are compatabile with [calibre](https://calibre-ebook.com/) via drag and drop.